replicatedhq/help-center/content/guides/native-scheduler/create-release.md

 ---
 date: "2018-01-30T04:02:20Z"
-title: "Create And Ship A Release"
+title: "Create and Promote a Release"
-description: "A guide to walk you through creating and shipping a release in Replicated"
+description: "A guide to walk you through creating and delivering a release in Replicated"
 weight: "9001"
 categories: [ "Replicated Scheduler Guide" ]
 index: "guides/native"